rsharma1817/webtool/idea2_pipeline.md

 Once finished processing, the tool will return the subtitles to be stored in the following file:

     <TEXT_STORE>/subtitles/<video_id>.srt

+In case visual subtitles are not present in a video, only the Speech-to-Text API will be used to generate the audio transcriptions, in Portuguese.

 ### Transcription-Subtitle Alignment